Error analysis for a statistical finite element method: Statistical finite element methods

-where $\sigma_\varepsilon > 0$.
-The statFEM approach provides a means for predicting the value of the true system response, $u_t(\b{x})$, at any point, $\b{x}$, in the domain, as well as assigning an uncertainty estimates for these predictions, based on the observations, the differential operator $\mathcal{L}$ and a prior which encodes, for example, assumptions on the smoothness of the true source term. \emph{We emphasise that here $u_t$ and $f_t$ are always assumed to be some fixed and deterministic functions}.
+where $\sigma_\varepsilon > 0$ and $\varepsilon_i \sim \mathrm{N}(0, \sigma_\varepsilon^2)$ are i.i.d.
+The statFEM approach provides a means for predicting the value of the true system response, $u_t(\b{x})$, at any point, $\b{x}$, in the domain.
+It also provides uncertainty estimates for these predictions that are based on the observations, the differential operator $\mathcal{L}$, and a prior which encodes, for example, assumptions on the smoothness of the true source term.
+We emphasise that here $u_t$ and $f_t$ are always assumed to be some fixed and deterministic functions.
 Although we use GPs to model them, the functions themselves are not considered stochastic processes.
 All expectations that occur in this article are with respect to the noise variables $\varepsilon_i$ alone.
+The locations $\b{x}_i$ are not assumed random in this article.

-\subsection{Gaussian Process Inference}
+\subsection{Gaussian process inference}